martin-walls/led-display/README.md

 # led-display

 Displays current time on a 3D LED matrix.
 Time is retrieved from an NTP server and converted to the correct time (GMT/BST).
+Other display effects and animations are also implemented, these can either be controlled with two physical buttons or optionally with a local webserver.

 ## Hardware